 The teacher’s overview includes a detailed overview of the exercise, resource materials, instructions for preparation activities, how to structure the debate and pointers for follow up activities.
 The student activity sheet includes instruction on preparation activities, links to information on UNPO members, and a sheet for drafting clauses for the resolution.
 The student follow-up sheet provides guidance for how students should prepare for the debate and the procedures for the role play.
 A ‘set up’ pack accompanies these resources, which includes table signs for a range of UNPO members (name and flag) and time-keeping cards.

-Dr Liam Saddington holds an ESRC Postdoctoral Fellowship at the University of Oxford, and a Career Development Lectureship at Jesus College, Oxford.
+Dr Liam Saddington is a Teaching Associate in Human Geography at the University of Cambridge and a fellow and Director of Studies in Geography at Lucy Cavendish College, Cambridge.
 His research focuses on the geopolitics of climate change concerning small island states and rising sea levels, exploring how the relationship between territory and statehood is being reimagined in low-lying atolls.